tillitis/tkey-ssh-agent/README.md

 2. See the instructions in the [tkey-device-signer repo](https://github.com/tillitis/tkey-device-signer).
 3. Copy its `signer/app.bin` to
-   `cmd/tkey-sign/signer.bin-${signer_version}` and run `make`.
+   `cmd/tkey-sign/device-apps/signer.bin-${signer_version}` and run
+   `make`.

-To help prevent unpleasant surprises we keep a digest of the signer in `cmd/tkey-ssh-agent/signer.bin.sha512`.
-The compilation will fail if this is not the expected binary.
+To help prevent unpleasant surprises we keep digests of the signers in `cmd/tkey-ssh-agent/device-apps/signers.sha512`.
+The compilation will fail if a digest does not match the expected binary.
 If you really intended to build with another signer, see [Building with another signer](#building-with-another-signer) above.

 ## Windows support